What is lead extraction?

-If you are a woman of childbearing age, your healthcare provider may want a pregnancy
+If you are a woman of childbearing age, your healthcare provider may want you to have

-If needed, skin above the area of operation (in your groin or shoulder) may be shaved.
+If needed, the skin above the area of operation (in your groin or shoulder) may need

 What happens during a lead extraction?

-technicians will perform the extraction.
-During the procedure:
+technicians will do the extraction.
+Generally, during the procedure:

-- You will be give anesthesia before the surgery starts.
-Afterwards, you won’t remember
+You will be given anesthesia before the procedure starts.
+Often times, general anesthesia

 you may need to have immediate open heart surgery.